 Yes!
 Including a loved one’s dog or cat in Rover is a truly extraordinary and unique gift opportunity.
 Contact us to learn how to get started.
 Many donors have made arranged to bring a loved one's dog into the studio and later surprise the dog's caretaker with a copy of Rover featuring their dog.
 The Rover book is also a wonderful gift for pet lovers of all ages!

-Andrew will be photographing dogs from coast to coast through September of 2017.
+Andrew will be photographing dogs from coast to coast.
 A list of locations can be found on the home page.
 It's likely we will be setting up a studio at a location near your home.
 If you prefer, you can have the studio set up in your home for an additional travel fee.
-Please note, we require a wide open, unobstructed space measuring no less than 14' x 24' in order to set up in your home.
 Moreover, please allow two hours to set up, two hours for the shoot and one hour to tear down.
 Contact us for more information about shoot location dates.

 Yes, you will be able to watch as Andrew photograph your dog.
 During the photo shoot, you will be able to view the shots on a monitor and work together with Andrew to select the image(s) that will be used in the Rover dog book.